Sephike/final_project_test/README.md

 ## Data Exploration
 ### Cleaned DataFrame
 About six files were explored and [cleaned](Resources/2.Cleaned_Files) in jupyter notebook before reaching the the three final files ready to be merged.
 Three of the files were [rejected](Resources/3.Rejected_Files) after dropping NaN values and leaving an insufficient amount of data to analyze.
-After running into issues while attempitng to import the files using [pgadmin](final_sql.sql), three files were suitable for [analysis](Resources/final_vg_data.csv).
+After running into issues while attempitng to import the files using [pgadmin](final_sql.sql), three files were deemed suitable for machine learning [analysis](Resources/final_vg_data.csv).

 ![Final sql Table List](https://github.com/Sephike/predict_user_score/blob/main/Images/final_SQL_table_list.PNG)

-To prevent potential bias, the duplicates of the game's name were dropped.
+To prevent potential bias, duplicate names were dropped.
 To make the joins successful, the name columns were made as all uppercased letters.
-After the final cleaning of the three datasets, SQL was used to import and left join the files, leaving about 1400 rows of clean and useful data.
+After the final cleaning of the files.
+Next, two left joins on the files were done using SQL to create a final file, leaving about 1400 rows of clean and useful data.

 ![Database Connection](Images/rejected_images/database_connection.png)

 ## Machine Learning
 ### Preprocessing and Feature Selection
-The description of the preliminary data preprocessing was to create the get_dummies() function, which was used to convert the categorical variable into dummy/indicator variables.
-After successfully dropping the Genre columns from the model, the Metascore data was then divided by 10 to be in the same scale with the critic score and user score.
+The Genre and ESRB ratings columns were converted to the categorical column with the get_dummies() function.
+Using the get_dummies() function converts each unique data point into a separate column with either a 0 or 1 indicators.
+The Metascore data was then divided by 10 to be in the same scale with the critic score and user score.

 ### Simple statistical analysis
 - View global sales across regional sales